Govind-jha/GO/README.md

-# Making http/https call using GO
+# Connect to a websocket using GO
 The program makes a call to botkit and prints the response.